 Create a System

-And more importantly, stick to it and train everyone else in your house (including the baby sitter and dog walker) to follow it.
+And more importantly, stick to it and train everyone in your home (including the babysitter and dog walker or whoever is in your household) to follow it.
 Simple things like hanging up your coat right away or immediately throwing away junk mail quickly add up to a much more organized space.

 Hire a Professional